 Skip to content

-Real-time, in-browser pose estimation using TensorFlow.js PoseNet.
-The browser grabs your camera feed, runs PoseNet on each frame, and draws keypoints and skeleton overlays without sending any pixels to a server.
+In-browser pose estimation using TensorFlow.js PoseNet.
+This page includes a still-image demo (tennis backhand) that runs entirely on-device and draws keypoints + skeleton overlays without sending any pixels to a server.

 JavaScript TensorFlow.js PoseNet Webcam